 For example, a junior sales executive might have a target to sell $10,000 a month.
 If they reach their target, they earn a commission of 10%.

 Conversely, a senior sales executive could have a $25,000 a month target.
 However, this factors in their increased skill level and higher quality distribution of leads.
 And if they hit their target, they also earn a 10% bonus.

-Depending on your product, industry, and organizational needs, your compensation plan will differ.
+Your compensation plan will differ depending on your product, industry, and organizational needs.
 It’s important to analyze the best compensation plan for your company.